What are the benefits and things to consider with equity release?

 Costs and fees

-Equity release can be associated with various costs including arrangement fees, valuation fees, and legal fees.
 Through the Radio Times equity release service, Age Partnership Plus provide initial advice for free and without obligation.
 Only if your case completes would an advice fee of £1,995 be payable.
 Other lender and solicitor fees may apply.

 Complexity

-Equity release can be a complex and long-term financial commitment, making it crucial to seek appropriate advice.
-Consulting with a qualified financial advisor, such as those available at Age Partnership Plus, can help you make an informed decision that aligns with your long-term financial objectives.
+Consulting with a qualified equity release adviser, such as those at Age Partnership+, can help you make an informed decision that aligns with your long-term financial goals.

 Find out more with your free guide written by Paul Lewis